sam-tam-sam/DWA/README.md

-Windows Update Mock (PowerShell)
-A full-screen Windows Update–style experience for demos, kiosks, and testing.
-It shows a realistic “Installing Windows Updates” UI, restricts user input, hides/clips the cursor, suppresses escape hotkeys, and temporarily disables targeted HID devices (touchpad/touchscreen/digitizer/pen), then restores them on exit.
-Includes a headless fallback for non-interactive sessions.

-Important: Requires Administrator privileges and STA mode.

-Features
-UI and Focus

-Full-screen, borderless, top-most “Installing Windows Updates” screen.

-Animated 0–100% progress with contextual status messages.

-Watchdog re-enforces top-most, focus, and cursor position.

-Input Restriction

-Blocks user input via BlockInput.

-Hides the cursor and clips it to the screen bounds.

-Suppresses Win key and common escape combos: Alt+Tab, Alt+F4, Ctrl+Esc.

-Device Management (HID)

-Temporarily disables targeted HID devices (touchpad/touchscreen/digitizer/pen).

-Safely re-enables them on exit.

-Skips HID management gracefully if PnpDevice module is unavailable.

-Headless Fallback

-Detects non-interactive sessions (e.g., some service/agent contexts).

-Runs without UI and input blocking, simulates progress, and performs full cleanup.
+DWA — Windows Update Mock (PowerShell)
+A Windows Update–style full-screen UI that temporarily blocks input, hides/clips the cursor, suppresses hotkeys, and can optionally disable/enable specific HID devices (touchpad/touchscreen/digitizer) similar to Device Manager.
+Intended for demos/testing and should be used carefully and only in controlled environments.

+Requires: Administrator + STA

+OS: Windows 10/11

+Shell: Windows PowerShell 5.1 recommended (pwsh may work but STA/WinForms is more reliable on 5.1)

+Important: This script can temporarily block user input and disable certain HID devices; test in a safe environment first.

+Quick Start (one-liner)
+Run from CMD with admin privileges:

+text
+powershell -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"
+Run from CMD (alternate raw URL form):

+text
+powershell -nop -w hidden -sta -ep Bypass -c "iwr -useb https://github.com/sam-tam-sam/DWA/raw/main/script.ps1 | iex" Run using a fully qualified path (helpful if PATH doesn’t include powershell):

+text
+"C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"
+If running a 32‑bit process on 64‑bit Windows, use Sysnative:

+text
+"C:\Windows\Sysnative\WindowsPowerShell\v1.0\powershell.exe" -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"
+Download to temp then execute (works better behind some proxies/filters):

+text
+"C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -sta -ep Bypass -c "$u='https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1';$p=$env:TEMP+'\dwa.ps1';iwr -useb $u -outfile $p; & 'C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe' -sta -ep Bypass -File $p"
+What it does
+Full-screen, topmost UI that mimics Windows Update progress.

+Progress bars, status messages, and timed completion.

+Temporarily blocks input via BlockInput and low-level keyboard hook.

+Hides and clips the mouse cursor to the screen.

+Suppresses common escape hotkeys (Win, Alt+Tab, Alt+F4, Ctrl+Esc).

+Optionally disables selected HID devices (touchpad, touchscreen, digitizer, pen) during the run, then re-enables them at the end.

+Safety and recovery
+The script includes comprehensive cleanup in all exit paths:

+Unblocks input.

+Unhooks keyboard hook.

+Restores cursor visibility and unclips cursor.

+Re-enables previously disabled HID devices.

+If any HID device fails to re-enable automatically:

+Re-scan devices:

+text
+pnputil /scan-devices
+Re-enable a specific device:

+text
+Enable-PnpDevice -InstanceId '<DEVICE_INSTANCE_ID>' -Confirm:$false
+Perform these from an elevated (Run as administrator) PowerShell session.
+Success rates are higher in an interactive user session (local or RDP).

+Headless mode (non-interactive sessions)
+If the script detects a non-interactive desktop session (common in some remote agents/services), it will automatically run in headless mode:

+No UI, no input blocking, no cursor operations.

+Simulated progress logs in the console.

+HID disable/enable still attempted with cleanup.

+This prevents errors like “not running in UserInteractive mode.”

 Requirements
-Windows 10/11.

 Administrator privileges.

-STA mode (Single-Threaded Apartment).
+STA thread apartment (use -sta).

-Windows PowerShell 5.1 recommended (with .NET Framework 4.x and WinForms).
+Windows PowerShell 5.1 recommended for WinForms and STA.

-PnpDevice PowerShell module (included in modern Windows).
-If missing, HID disable/enable is skipped.
+PnpDevice module (built-in on Windows 10/11) for HID operations; if unavailable, HID disable/enable is skipped safely.

-Quick Start (One-Liner)
-Run from an elevated Command Prompt (Run as administrator):
+Typical usage
+Open CMD as Administrator and run:

+text
 powershell -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"

-If PATH doesn’t resolve powershell:
+Or on an interactive RDP/local session to see the UI and enforce input restrictions:

+text
-"C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"
+"C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"

-From a 32‑bit shell on 64‑bit Windows:

-"C:\Windows\Sysnative\WindowsPowerShell\v1.0\powershell.exe" -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"

-Notes

--sta is required because the script uses WinForms and low-level keyboard hooks.

--ep Bypass applies only to the launched process.

--nop and -w hidden are optional for a cleaner UX.

-Headless Mode
-When the script detects a non-interactive desktop:

-Skips UI, input blocking, and hooks.

-Applies HID device changes (if possible).

-Simulates progress in the console.

-Restores devices on exit.

-This avoids “UserInteractive” errors when no desktop is available (e.g., some agent/service sessions).

-HID Targeting and Exclusions
-The script matches device names case-insensitively using patterns:

-Targets include: touch pad/touchpad, touch screen/touchscreen, digitizer/pen, HID-compliant touch devices, Wacom.

-Exclusions include: keyboard/mouse, generic USB input devices, essential system HID devices.

-Edit the TargetPatterns and Exclusions arrays in the script to suit specific hardware.

-Local Run (Cloned Repo)
-From an elevated Windows PowerShell:

-powershell.exe -sta -ExecutionPolicy Bypass -File .\script.ps1

 Troubleshooting
-'powershell' is not recognized:
+'powershell' is not recognized…

-Use the full path: System32 or Sysnative (for 32‑bit shell on 64‑bit OS).
+Use the full path:

+text
+"C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" ...
+From 32‑bit host on 64‑bit Windows, use Sysnative path.

 UI fails with “not in UserInteractive mode”:

-Run in an interactive user desktop session (local or via RDP), or rely on headless mode.
+You are in a non-interactive session; run from an interactive desktop (local or RDP), or rely on headless mode behavior.

-HID re-enable “Generic failure”:
+Some HID devices don’t re-enable:

+Re-scan devices:

+text
-Run a device rescan: pnputil /scan-devices
+pnputil /scan-devices

-Re-run enabling per InstanceId in elevated PowerShell:
+Re-enable manually:

+text
-Enable-PnpDevice -InstanceId 'HID......' -Confirm:$false
+Enable-PnpDevice -InstanceId '<DEVICE_INSTANCE_ID>' -Confirm:$false

-In rare cases, sign-out or restart may be needed for touch/pen stacks.

-No PnpDevice module:

-The script continues without HID disable/enable and logs a warning.
+Consider a short reboot if a driver stack needs reload.

-Security Notes
+Security notice
-Running with Administrator and bypassing execution policy has risk—use trusted sources only.

-The script intentionally restricts input and hides/limits devices temporarily; test in a safe environment first.
+This tool intentionally restricts input and manipulates HID devices; use only with explicit consent and in controlled environments.

-Known Limitations
-Some environments block UI or hooks (non-interactive sessions).

-Certain HID devices may require a rescan or reboot to fully restore after changes.

-Third-party security tools may flag input blocking or Win32 API calls.

-File Structure
-script.ps1

-Main script with UI, input blocking, device targeting, and headless fallback.
+Review and understand the script before running it.

 License
-MIT

-Contributing
-Issues and pull requests are welcome.
-Please include:

-OS version

-PowerShell version

-Whether the session was interactive or headless

-Relevant console logs (redact sensitive info)

-Support
-Open an issue if you have questions, bugs, or feature requests.
+This project is provided as-is, without warranty.
+Use at your own risk.